 - The Audit Committee has responsibilities under Statutes and Ordinances.
 The University's internal and external auditors have unrestricted access to all records, assets, personnel, and premises and the right to obtain such information and explanations as they consider necessary.
-HEFCE, HM Revenue and Customs, and others may also have the right to audit University Business. - The purpose of the EU Public Procurement Directives and implementing UK Regulations is to encourage competitive tendering for public contracts throughout the European Union.
+The OfS, Research England, HM Revenue and Customs, and others may also have the right to audit University Business. - The purpose of the EU Public Procurement Directives and implementing UK Regulations is to encourage competitive tendering for public contracts throughout the European Union.
 The Council, on the advice of their Finance Committee, declared the University to be outside their scope in December 2003.
 It reviews and confirms this status annually.
-The Council intends that the University's procurement procedures should continue to follow the good practice set out in the Regulations. - In addition to compliance with Financial Regulations Staff must also comply with the requirements of Statutes and Ordinances and Sites and Building Regulations. - Ethical guidance on acceptance of donations and the provisions for acceptance of donations by or with the authority of the Vice-Chancellor are set out in Ordinances.\(^1\) - The Council may from time to time determine procedures for the financial regulation and conduct of the West and North West Cambridge Estates Board after consultation with the Chair of the Board.
+The Council intends that the University's procurement procedures should continue to follow the good practice set out in the Regulations. - In addition to compliance with Financial Regulations Staff must also comply with the requirements of Statutes and Ordinances and the Sites and Building Regulations. - Ethical guidance on acceptance of donations and the provisions for acceptance of donations by or with the authority of the Vice-Chancellor are set out in Ordinances.1